thejoun/dialogue-graph-editor/README.md

 ### Installation

 To use the system in your project, download and import *DialogueSystem.unitypackage*.

-You need these other packages to view dialogues in-game:
+It also contains these dependencies:

 - LeanTween (tested with v2.50) ([link](https://assetstore.unity.com/packages/tools/animation/leantween-3595))
 - TextMeshPro (tested with v3.0.1)